sampsaoinonen/TiRa-RouteOptimizer/documentation/specifications.md

 - The primary problem is finding the shortest and most efficient path between two points (intersections) in a city street network.
-The project will compare the efficiency of multiple pathfinding algorithms, which could include A*, Dijkstra, Jump Point Search, and Fringe Search, in terms of execution time and memory usage.
+The project will compare the efficiency of multiple pathfinding algorithms, which include A* and Fringe Search, in terms of execution time and memory usage.